Frequently Asked Questions

-It makes its appearance in the lineups of the main world commercials during the 70s; A revolution in surfing performance and the key that opened the door to radical surfing.
+It appears in the lineups of the leading world commercials during the 70s; A revolution in surfing performance and the key that opened the door to radical surfing.

 The main features are the contained length (maximum 7 feet), more accentuated rockers, sharp and thin rails, and noses, all to offer improved maneuverability and control.
 Another must for shortboards is definitely the setup of the fins ranging from three to four depending on the board and the feeling that the surfer prefers.

 We can think of longboards as an evolution of ‘primitive’ surfboards, which were huge and heavy wooden boards.
 These boards can reach up to 11 ft, over three meters in length.
 The main advantage is the ease and fluency with which they are used.
 On the other hand, however, longboards by their nature offer less maneuverability than shortboards and a completely different style of surfing.
 Even this type of shape over the years has had its evolutions, from the longboard have been derived the funboard, the Malibu, and the mini Malibu.

 As most surfers know, surfboards can be distinguished and categorized into large macro categories or according to the basic shape and surfing style it offers.
 Obviously speaking of surf and shape there are no fixed rules.
 In fact, modern fluid dynamics and shaper research often go to innovative details and materials for the creation and production of boards.

 The oldest shape of modern surfing: a true surfboard classic!
 As the name suggests it is a longboard, ranging from 8 to 12 feet, at least 20 inches wide and 2.5 inches thick.

 All these features increase the volume and therefore the buoyancy and make the longboard with easy rowing and easy take-off.